 Explosion injuries affect not only the victim but their entire family.
 Their financial livelihood could be put into jeopardy, which is why it is vital that any negligent party be held accountable.

-To be clear, explosion injuries can happen just about anywhere throughout the state of Texas or in the country.
-However, the very nature of the major industries in Texas means that we deal with a significant amount of explosions each year.
+To be clear, explosion injuries can happen just about anywhere throughout the country.
+However, the very nature of the major industries means that we deal with a significant amount of explosions each year.

 - Gross negligence.
 In many cases, explosions are caused by the gross negligence of other individuals.
 Anytime a person consciously disregards the safety of others around them, serious injuries can occur.
 Gross negligence concerning explosion incidents can include employers not properly training workers, companies knowing that there was an explosion risk for a product and failing to issue a recall, or a person intentionally causing an explosion.